space-wizards/docs/src/en/server-hosting/setting-up-redbot.md

 ![Poweractions](https://github.com/space-wizards/wizard-cogs/raw/master/media/poweractions-example.png)
 Currently only has the functionality to restart servers as of writing
 1. Install ```[p]cog install wizard-cogs poweractions```
 2. Setup your server by running ```[p]poweractionscfg add``` and pressing the green add button.
 Only admins can run this command.
-Otherwise the bot wont respond.
+Otherwise, the bot won't respond.
 You will get a form you will be asked to fill in (**Notice**: Neither us nor the RedBot developers will receive this information.
-This information will only be stored by the bot and wont be shown publicly.)
+This information will only be stored by the bot and won't be shown publicly.)
 ![Input field](../assets/images/redbot-poweactions-form.png)
-- Name: The servers name, you will be providing this to the bot when restarting the server.
+- Name: The server's name, you will be providing this to the bot when restarting the server.
-- URL: The URL to the watchdog instance, make sure to provide a url accesible by the bot.
-Example: If you are exposing watchdog's api at "https://example.com/watchdog" then whats that you wanna write.
-You can probably use "http://localhost:5000" if the bot is hosted on the same machine as watchdog
+- URL: The URL to the watchdog instance, make sure to provide a URL accessible by the bot.
+Example: If you are exposing the watchdog's API at "https://example.com/watchdog" then what's that you wanna input.
+You can use "http://localhost:5000" if the bot is hosted on the same machine as the watchdog.
-- Server ID: The name of your server in your watchdog's appsettings.yml that stores your server config. *Not* the "Name" config
+- Server ID: The name of your server in your watchdog's appsettings.yml that stores your server config. *Not* the "Name" config.
-- API token: The ApiToken in your watchdogs configuration
+- API token: The ApiToken in your watchdogs configuration.
 3. After clicking submit if the bot reported success then you are done!
-Repeat for your other servers or give it a shot. ```[p]restartserver <name>```
+Repeat for your other servers or give it a shot with ```[p]restartserver <name>```.

 ### New round pinging & Ahelp relay
-While it's not a redbot feature, I thought I may as well throw it in here since theres no other documentation on it and its related to discord.
+While it's not a redbot feature, I thought I might as well throw it in here since there's no other documentation on it and it's related to Discord.
-1. Make a discord webhook in your channel you want the pings to arrive in.
+1. Make a discord webhook in the channel you want the pings to arrive in.
 You can make one by clicking on the cogwheel in the channel > Integrations > Webhooks.
 Once done copy the URL
 2. Set the following [CCVars](https://docs.spacestation14.com/en/general-development/tips/config-file-reference.html) in your config
 ```
 discord.ahelp = <Webhook for ahelps>